Welcome to my web site where I stash info for myself and others

 My other work includes owning a book shop with video rental.
 This dovetails nicely with teaching liberal studies, including using of film as a teaching tool for interdisciplinary work.
 I have been building my house since 1988, learning and doing the concrete, carpentry, electrical, plumbing, gas, roofing, tile, painting and flooring myself.
 I sing in my church choir, and with my wife in the local community chorus, and was a frequent member of the chorus in the Green Mountain Opera Festival until it folded.
 Recently I have sung at the unique Unadilla Theatre in three Gilbert and Sullivan classics.
 Since 2002, I have been the songleader for Phi Gamma Delta at the University of Chicago’s Interfraternity Sing (IFSing.org).
 I am active in my local masonic lodge and as drama director for the Central Vermont Valley of Scottish Rite where I am a 33rd degree member.
 I am an Eagle Scout and served as a Scoutmaster to an inner city Scout Troop for 13 years.
-I served as Cubmaster for Cub Scout Pack 798, and as Scoutmaster for Troop 700.
+In Vermont I served as Cubmaster for Cub Scout Pack 798, and as Scoutmaster for Troop 700.
 I bake bread twice a week for my family and the local food shelf, as well as for other nonprofit events.
 I try to maintain the simple web sites I built for my masonic lodge, my Cub Pack, the Interfraternity Sing, my grandfather’s fishing club, our community chorus, the local food shelf, and my book shop (see below).
-I perform weddings and civil unions as an elected Justice of the Peace (or as a minister), serve on the local Board of Civil Authority, serve as Democtratic Town Chair, and have been elected twice as Town Moderator..
+I perform weddings and civil unions as an elected Justice of the Peace (or as a minister), serve on the local Board of Civil Authority which I presently chair, served as Democratic Town Chair (now Vice Chair), and have been elected thrice as Town Moderator..

 My wife Holliday is a psychiatrist; I have four daughters born from 1985 to 2004.
 So far, they have attended Wellesley College, Principia College, and Barnard College.